-During the year, the Agency paid \$662,238 in remuneration to six people who are employees, whose remuneration, during the applicable period, was at least \$75,000.
+During the year, the Agency paid \$634,977 in remuneration to six people who are employees, whose remuneration, during the applicable period, was at least \$75,000.
 No remuneration was paid to directors of the Agency.

-14. Impact of COVID-19 and subsequent events
+14. Impact of COVID-19

-Since December 31, 2019, the spread of COVID-19 has severely impacted many local economies around the globe.
-In many countries, including Canada, businesses and organizations were forced to cease or limit operations for long periods of time.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses and organizations worldwide, resulting in an economic slowdown.
-Global stock markets have also experienced great volatility and significant weakening.
-Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
+During the year, the spread of COVID-19 severely impacted many local economies around the globe.
+In many countries, including Canada, businesses are being forced to cease or limit operations for a long or indefinite period of time.
+Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions and impacted business and operations of both for-profit and not-for-profit organizations.